th-herve/vimwiki/docs/c++_access_specifiers.md

 `public` members are accessible anywhere in the program.

 It is best used for methods.
-Proved ways for the program to interact with an instance of the class.
+Provide ways for the program to interact with an instance of the class.

 ## Encapsulation